Liberty's Library/Media Center

 - Create a booktalk or book trailer

-- Any creative project to show understanding of book (must get approved by Mrs. Marshall first).
+- Any creative project to show understanding of book (must get approved by the Media Specialist first.)

 “The more you read, the more you’ll know.
 The more you learn the more places you’ll go.” –Dr. Seuss